-This detailed page will emphasize Cushing’s disease in dogs, with an explanation of how it differs from cats at the end.
 This is a complex hormonal disease that does not lend itself to a simple explanation or an easy diagnosis.
-Some pets have the symptoms, yet the tests are negative.
+Some pets have the symptoms, yet the tests for Cushing’s are negative.
 Other pets have positive test results, but minimal symptoms that do not warrant treatment.
-Pace yourself-you might want to go to the bathroom before attempting this page!
+Test results can change when repeated a short time later.
+Everything can be vague and in a continual state of flux.

 We have a summary page on Cushing’s if the explanation on this page is too detailed for your needs.